 Vidgo’s price is fair for the number of channels you receive.

-Although Vidgo’s pricing looks great, you have to consider that you aren’t receiving on-demand content or a DVR in your plan.
+Although Vidgo’s pricing looks great, you have to consider that you aren’t receiving any premium channels or unlimited DVR in your plan.

 Does Vidgo have a contract or fees?